Polfe94/sperm_move/README.md

 # Sperm motility multivariate analysis: sperm_move
 Code for sperm motility multivariate analysis.
-If you use this code, make sure to cite this repository, as well as Predicting fertility from sperm motility landscapes (DOI: ).
+If you use this code, make sure to cite this repository, as well as Predicting fertility from sperm motility landscapes (https://doi.org/10.1038/s42003-022-03954-0).

-# citation 1 (paper)
-# citation 2 (DOI: 10.17632/jd38jhxpg6.2)
+## References (paper)
+If you use the code provided in this repository, please make sure to properly cite:

+Fernández-López, P., Garriga, J., Casas, I. et al. Predicting fertility from sperm motility landscapes.
+Commun Biol 5, 1027 (2022). https://doi.org/10.1038/s42003-022-03954-0

+Fernández-López, Pol (2022), “Data used in Predicting fertility from sperm motility landscapes”, Mendeley Data, V5, doi: 10.17632/jd38jhxpg6.5

 ## Dependencies
 Before proceeding to use the code, make sure you have installed the following packages (and their corresponding dependencies):